 Apply for a scholarship!
 Do you teach in a high needs school, or a school with a diverse student population?
 Is funding for computer science limited in your district?
 We have full and partial scholarships available for teachers in Ohio.
 Scholarship eligibility will be based on information provided during the application process.
 As of May 11, 2020, we currently have eight additional scholarships available to give out.

 Full scholarships* are available to schools which meet one of the following conditions:

 Partial scholarships* may be available to schools who do not meet these requirements but require financial assistance to participate.

 *Schools who receive the scholarship must still pay the $150.00 enrollment fee.
-However, the enrollment fee is provided as a stipend to the teacher participant at the end of the year providing the teacher attends 8 of the 9 workshop days.The priority application deadline is April 30, 2020.
+However, the enrollment fee is provided as a stipend to the teacher participant at the end of the year providing the teacher attends 8 of the 9 workshop days.The priority application deadline was April 30, 2020.
+However, but the application will remain open until we give out last scholarship or until June 6, 2020.
 Applications and scholarships will be reviewed and awarded on a rolling basis.